primer/octicons/.changeset/spicy-actors-act.md

 '@primer/octicons': patch
 ---

-Update octicons in React to no longer set role="img" if the icon is aria-hidden
+Update octicons in React to no longer set `role="img"` if the icon is aria-hidden.